ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

 ## Custom LSP Extensions

-LTeX LS supports the following custom features that are not specified by the LSP:
+LTeX+ LS supports the following custom features that are not specified by the LSP:

 - Custom initialization options
 - Custom requests and notifications

 To use custom LSP extensions, the client has to pass a `CustomInitializationOptions` object to the `InitializeParams.initializationOptions` field when sending the [`initialize`](https://microsoft.github.io/language-server-protocol/specification#initialize) request.
-If no such object is passed, LTeX LS will fall back to an LSP-compliant mode and not use any custom LSP extensions.
+If no such object is passed, LTeX+ LS will fall back to an LSP-compliant mode and not use any custom LSP extensions.

 ### Custom Initialization Options